 Treasures

 The Warcraft universe has many treasures, ranging from items infused with magic (such as named weapons and the Hearthstone), to armor sets that grant features when used together, to enhancements and epic boons.
+The creation of infused items is elaborated in Chapter 7 under Infusion Kits.

 Infused Items